8bitmcu/ArduinoUPS/README.md

   - ⚡ **Simple and efficient** DC-to-DC power conversion.
   - 🔋 **High-longevity LiFePO4 batteries** for reliable, long-term use.
   - 💸 **Affordable** with minimal components to assemble.
-  - 📉 **USB HID compatible** monitor your UPS through your OS or [NUT](https://github.com/networkupstools/nut).
+  - 🔌 **USB HID compatible** monitor your UPS through your OS or [NUT](https://github.com/networkupstools/nut).

 #### Part 1: DC Power System

-The core of this project is a DC Uninterruptible Power Supply (UPS) built with a dedicated UPS/PSU module and a LiFePO4 battery.
+The core of this project is a DC Power Supply built with a dedicated UPS module and a LiFePO4 battery.
 While this hardware can function on its own, it lacks monitoring capabilities.

 #### Part 2: Monitoring and Reporting